sknudsen/vis2021cph/index.md

 In addition to the virtual program, the satellite program will provide several opportunities to attend local events and to interact with other attendees.
 We expect these to be coordinated with the virtual program and directly preceed it.
 For example, half-day workshops (12.00-14.45) and full-day workshops (9.00-14.45).
 The local events will build connections between local communities that share an interest in visualization and highlight the work going on in the greater Copenhagen area that relate to and offer opportunies for exciting visualization work.

 Currently in the works are:
+* Visualization in Practice community meetup (Monday)
+* Design workshop (Tuesday)
-* Local Keynote
+* Local Keynote (Wednesday)
-* Poster session
+* Poster session (Wednesday)
-* Workshop on Network Visualization
-* Workshop on eXplainable AI
+* Workshop on eXplainable AI (Wednesday)
-* Workshop on Healthcare Data
+* Workshop on Network Visualization (Thursday)
-* Workshop on Visualization in Practice
+* Workshop on Healthcare Data  (Friday)

 Please check back later for more details about local program.
+If you would like to organize an event at our satellite, please reach out to us.

 In the meantime, check the virtual program at [IEEE VIS](http://ieeevis.org/).